sdhanson/vrsc-f18/lesson-1/README.md

 This shader component is empty--it has no values set and thus makes the terrain look white--and can be tweaked to create any type of look for the terrain.
 We could texture the terrain (i.e. give it a rocky look), tweak how it interacts with light, etc, but for now, we will simply change the color of the terrain.

-In order to change the color of the terrain, we will create a new material.
-Assets > Create > Material.
+In order to change the color of the terrain, we will create a new material. **Assets > Create > Material**.
 You will see a “New Material” asset is created in your assets folder.
 Change the albedo on the asset to a nice ground-ish color, and rename it something like “ground”.
 Then, drag the asset onto the terrain GameObject.